 01 – Australian Captain Greg Chappell’s decision to bowl the last ball underarm against New Zealand at the MCG outrages fans and cricket officials in both camps.
 Critics say Australia’s last-ball victory demeans the game and has done great harm to the country’s sporting image.
 With NZ tail ender Brian McCechnie needing a six off the last ball to tie the result, Greg Chappell instructs his younger brother Trevor to bowl underarm along the ground.
 McKechnie blocks the ball and the crowd of 52,990 – a world record for a limited over match – erupts in a deafening roar of disapproval for a team it has supported wholeheartedly.
 Chappell’s decision obliterates what had been a magnificent day’s cricket with Australia first scoring 4/235 in its 50 overs and NZ making a bold effort for victory in finishing with 8/229.

-03 – Gro Harlem Brundtland becomes Norway’s first woman prime minister.
+03 – Dr Gro Harlem Brundtland becomes Norway’s first woman prime minister.

-08 – American Jim Morgan dies during international bobsledding race in Italy.
+08 – American Jim Morgan dies during an international bobsledding race in Italy.

-08 – 19 spectators are killed and 50 others injured in a stampede after a football match at the Karaiskakis Stadium in Greece.
+08 – 19 spectators are killed and 50 others injured in a stampede after a football match at the Karaiskakis Stadium near Piraeus in Greece.

 08 – New York Islander hockey player Mike Bossy ties record of 50 goals in 50 games.

 09 – US 50’s rock singer Bill Haley, dies in his sleep aged 56.

 09 – Polish prime minister Josef Pinkowski resigns and is replaced by General Wojciech Jaruzelski.

 10 – Fire at Las Vegas Hilton claims eight lives, injures 198.

 12 – Hotel busboy admits starting fire in Las Vegas Hilton.